How To Get Rid Of A Stuffy Nose With Essential Oils

 How To Use Tea Tree Essential Oil For Proper Breathing

 Tea tree oil is diffused via an aroma diffuser and its aroma is inhaled as a part of aromatherapy.
-Inhaling the aroma frequently will gradually eliminate pathogens, decrease swelling and restore proper breathing.
+Inhaling the aroma frequently may assist in eliminating pathogens, gradually decreasing swelling, and restoring proper breathing.